FROM THE LIONS’ DENS AND THE MOUNTAIN HAUNTS OF LEOPARDS –HERMON

 OTHER SITES TO SEE & STUFF TO DO

 As with much of Los Angeles, at night Hermon seems like a pretty sleepy place.
 Most of the sanctioned, public amusements are strictly daytime only.
-If there’s even a grain of truth to internet hysteria, Hermon Park seems to attract cholos and homeless after night falls.
-Anyway, if I’m missing any art festivals, movies in the park, or farmers markets, &c, please let me know.
+If there’s even a grain of truth to internet hysteria, Hermon Park does indeed seem to attract a few cholos and homeless after night falls.
+Anyway, if I’m missing any art festivals, movies in the park, or farmers’ markets, &c, please let me know.